Where We Work

 Cameroon

 International Medical Corps began working in Cameroon in 2008 in response to an influx of refugees from the Central African Republic (CAR) along Cameroon’s eastern border.
-Today, Cameroon hosts more than 439,000 refugees and 321,000 internally displaced persons (IDPs) in the Far North region and another 439,000 IDPs in the Northwest and Southwest regions.
+Today, Cameroon hosts more than 579,000 internally displaced persons (IDPs) and refugees.
+The Northwest and Southwest regions together host nearly 650,000 IDPs.

-International Medical Corps is working in refugee camps and with some of the most vulnerable populations in six regions in Cameroon—Far North, North, Adamawa, Northwest, East and Littoral—to implement health programs that include disease surveillance, nutrition activities, gender-based violence (GBV) response, mental health and psychosocial support (MHPSS) and child protection.
+International Medical Corps is working in refugee camps—in Adamawa, East, Far North, North and Northwest—and with some of the most vulnerable populations in Cameroon to implement health programs that include disease surveillance, nutrition activities, gender-based violence (GBV) prevention and response, mental health and psychosocial support (MHPSS) and child protection.

 Population